Philipp Kohlschreiber: 2019–2021: 2019 year-end loss of form; continued struggles in 2020; out of top 100 in 2021

 He lost in the first round at the 2021 Wimbledon Championships to Denis Shapovalov, where he also used his protected ranking, after a hard-fought five setter lasting more than 3 1/2 hours.

 At the 2021 US Open Kohlschreiber reached the second round, using his protected ranking once more, after Marin Cilic retired in the first round in the fifth set.
 It was Cilic's first retirement in more than 800 matches on the tour.

 2022: 68th Grand Slam appearance, out of top 200, retirement

 He competed in his 68th Grand Slam at the Australian Open and reached the second round.

 Unable to defend his third round showing at Roland Garros from the year before, and despite qualifying at Indian Wells earlier in the season, he fell out of the top 150 on 6 June 2022.
 On 20 June, after winning the first round of the Wimbledon qualifying, he announced his retirement from professional tennis after that tournament.
 He played his last match on the ATP Tour two days later, losing to Mikhail Kukushkin in the next round.

-As of 27 June 2022, he is in 4th place on the list of Grand Slam appearances overall with 68 tied with Novak Djokovic.
+As of 4 September 2024, he is in 9th place on the list of Grand Slam appearances overall with 68 tied with Rafael Nadal.